MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/how-devices-and-driver-packages-are-uninstalled.md

 * Ensure no devices are installed with the driver package.
 * Remove the driver package from the driver store.

-To perform both of these steps with one action, you can do:
+To perform both of these steps with one action, you can do one of the following:

-* From the command prompt, use `pnputil /delete-driver <example.inf> /uninstall`.
+* Starting in Windows 10, version 1607, from the command prompt, use `pnputil /delete-driver <example.inf> /uninstall`.
 For info on PnPUtil commands, see [PnPUtil Command Syntax](../devtest/pnputil-command-syntax.md).
 * Starting in Windows 10, version 1703, a device installation application can call [**DiUninstallDriverW**](/windows/win32/api/newdev/nf-newdev-diuninstalldriverw).

+On Windows 10, version 1511 and earlier:

-On earlier versions of Windows that do not support the above methods, you would have to identify all devices currently installed with the driver package and then update them to not depend on the driver package.
-You could install a different driver package on the device, use [DiInstallDevice](/windows/win32/api/newdev/nf-newdev-diinstalldevice) with the `DIIDFLAG_INSTALLNULLDRIVER` flag to install the null driver on the device, or uninstall the device.
-To uninstall the device, a device installation application should first issue a [**DIF_REMOVE**](./dif-remove.md) request or call the [**DiUninstallDevice**](/windows/win32/api/newdev/nf-newdev-diuninstalldevice) function to uninstall all devices.
-After that, the device installation application can call [**SetupUninstallOEMInf**](/windows/win32/api/setupapi/nf-setupapi-setupuninstalloeminfa) to remove the driver package.
+1. Identify all devices currently installed with the driver package and update them so that they do not depend on the driver package.
+1. Install a different driver package on the device, use [DiInstallDevice](/windows/win32/api/newdev/nf-newdev-diinstalldevice) with the `DIIDFLAG_INSTALLNULLDRIVER` flag to install the null driver on the device, or uninstall the device.
+1. To uninstall the device, a device installation application should first issue a [**DIF_REMOVE**](./dif-remove.md) request or call the [**DiUninstallDevice**](/windows/win32/api/newdev/nf-newdev-diuninstalldevice) function to uninstall all devices.
+1. Finally, the device installation application calls [**SetupUninstallOEMInf**](/windows/win32/api/setupapi/nf-setupapi-setupuninstalloeminfa) to remove the driver package.

 Deleting a driver package from the driver store removes associated metadata from the PnP manager's internal database and deletes related INF files from the system INF directory.